swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 For Identity Providers implementing BankID support in **one** Identity Provider instance it is RECOMMENDED to make the assumption that the BankID app should be started on the same device if the user connects via a mobile phone.

+<a name="relying-party-configuration"></a>
+### 1.4.
+Relying Party Configuration

+When a Relying Party uses the BankID Relying Party API directly in order to implement BankID services, it has a set of configuration settings to choose from (see section 14.5 of \[[BankID_Spec](#bankid_spec)\]).
+Examples are:

+- Should fingerprints be allowed instead of the user entering his or hers security code?

+- Active certificate policies.

+- Smart card reader preferences.

+However, the services of a BankID Identity Provider are used by several parties within the federation and it is thus harder to maintain a per Service Provider configuration.
+Therefore, a BankID Identity Provider compliant with this profile SHOULD use the same configuration defaults as stated in section 14.5 of \[[BankID_Spec](#bankid_spec)\]).

+> **Note:** It is of course allowed for a BankID Identity Provider to maintain specific Service Provider configurations, but this is outside of the scope for this profile, and there will be no specification support to accomplish this.

+Besides the above Relying Party configurations, the BankID API offers two different ways to initiate a BankID operation for the cases where the user agent and the BankID app is not on the same device.

+- A QR code is displayed in the UI and the user is prompted to scan this code using his or hers mobile device (see section 4 of \[[BankID_Spec](#bankid_spec)\]).

+- The user is prompted for his or hers personal number.

+The QR code functionality is a relatively new feature that was introduced to provide protection from fraudsters that remotely attempts to persuade people to authenticate or sign using their mobile BankID:s.
+By prompting the user to scan a QR code the user agent and mobile device are tied to the same physical location, and these kinds of frauds are eliminated.

+Due to large number of BankID users and the fear of changing a well established pattern, many BankID Relying Parties have not yet implemented the use of QR codes.
+It is a consideration of ease of use versus higher security, and different service providers may have different opinion regarding the feature.

+Therefore, this profile defines the `http://id.swedenconnect.se/general-ec/1.0/bankid/qr-code` entity category.
+It may be declared in a Service Provider's metadata as an indicator for a BankID Identity Provider that the Service Provider requires that the QR code functionality is used instead of prompting for the user personal identity number.

+> See \[[EidEntCat](#eidentcat)\] for more information about entity categories.
+> See [section 6](#metadata), "[Metadata](#metadata)", for details how to declare the QR code category.

+A BankID Identity Provider SHOULD check the presence of this entity category from the Service Provider metadata when processing a request.

 <a name="attributes"></a>
 ## 2. Attributes